Today’s distance: 20.3 km

 If I left Villamayor de Monjardin, without seeing St. Stephen’s Castle sitting on the conical peak above the town, I would always have wondered what I missed.
 So rather than live with regret, I made the half-hour climb to the peak my first challenge of the day.
 It was now or never, even with blisters!

 The castle is believed to have been built by the Romans, reinforced by the Arabs, and conquered by the Christians.
 Whatever the case, it is true that it was one of the strongest fortresses in the 9th century.
 Someone once compared it very poetically to a stone ship that had run aground on the clouds and I think it is a perfect description!
-This morning was no exception regarding clouds, unfortunately, so the pictures are a bit dark.
+This morning was no exception regarding clouds, unfortunately, so my pictures were a bit dark.

 No one else was up at the castle, so it was easy to imagine being the queen of the castle enjoying a 365 degree of her kingdom.

-This little “excursion” to the Castle wasn’t counted in today’s total distance – an example of how much more walking there is in addition to walking the Camino.
+This little excursion to the Castle wasn’t counted in today’s total distance – an example of how much more walking there is in addition to walking the Camino.
 The All Trails statistics tell only part of the story.

 I was back on the Camino at 9:15 heading toward Los Arcos (12.2 km) or Sansol (19.0 km) depending on the condition of my foot.